softworkz/embyuserwiki/Sync-Jobs.md

 The maximum number of items that will be synced to the device at any given time.

+## Subtitles

+All available text-based subtitles are included with sync jobs, allowing you to enjoy subtitle selection even when offline.

 ## Managing Sync Jobs

 Individual users can manage their own sync jobs using the main menu of the web interface: